bbauska/UofM-Intro-CSS3/README.md

 Go from this to this.
 You can see that only the links that are inside my navigation bar are styled.
 This one was left the same.
-And the one where I have class=\"current\" does look different from the others.
+And the one where I have class=&quot;current&quot; does look different from the others.
 It&apos;s really simple to use these things, you just need to know about them.

 As your pages get more advanced, you&apos;re going to want to narrow the